BBBase-EHeresy-PPPub/EHeresy/docs/legions_imperialis_rules/special_rules.md

 Automated Sentry Detachments can fire when Engaged & Pinned.
 When selecting targets, they ignore any Detachment which is Engaged & Pinned, including any Detachment they are Engaged & Pinned with.

+<span style="color: darkmagenta">Models in a Detachment with this special rule have a Tactical Strength of 0 and this cannot be modified in any way.</span>

 ### Battlesmith
 If a friendly Walker, Vehicle or Super-heavy Vehicle, or a model with the Automata or Automated Sentry special rule, within 3" of a model with this rule suffers a Wound due to a special rule or one that is inflicted by a weapon with an AP of -2 or worse, roll a D6.
 On a 5+, that Wound is ignored and has no effect.
 Battlesmith cannot be used against Wounds suffered in a Fight.